 The Bottom Line

-Judging by its ingredients alone, Natural Life Dog Food appears to be an above-average canned product.
+Judging by its ingredients alone, Natural Life canned dog food looks like an above-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.